sagrudd/sagrudd.github.io/content/blog/2021-01-03-lodestar-introduction/index.md

   - lodestar
 image: 'images/satellite.png'
 showonlyimage: false
-type: post
+type: featured
 ---

 One of the highlights of my academic career was a simple comparative genomics platform called initially Sputnik and later openSputnik.
 The software was used to massage a collection of Sanger-based cDNA sequences through a computational pipeline to prepare unigenes and to annotate these unigenes for the preparation of summary statistics, reports and to facilitate comparative genomics in the absence of a complete genome sequence.

-The openSputnik software died when I moved into the pharmaceutical industry in 2006 when I was actively discouraged from continuing my academic pursuits.
+The openSputnik software died when I moved into the pharmaceutical industry in 2006 and was actively discouraged from continuing my academic pursuits.
 I am not aware of copies of the software being available anywhere - it would I suspect be rather embarrassing to see the code that was hacked together to facilitate publications rather than support…

 In the desire to be a little more active in my coding ambitions I have made the decision to bring the project back to life but from a third-generation DNA